yoliveros/rust-p2p-chat/README.md

 # rust-p2p-chat
-P2P chat build in rust with libp2p
+P2P chat build in rust with libp2p for fun